Final check

 material.

-A system-generated email confirming the successful submission of your application will be sent to your registered email address within 15 minutes of submission.
-This email confirmation is evidence that you have submitted your application by the due date
+A system generated email confirming the successful submission of your application will be sent to your registered email address.
+This email confirmation is evidence that you have submitted your application by the due date and time.
+It is your responsibility

-The department does not accept applications submitted by email.
+The department does not accept applications submitted by email or post.

 Assessment process

-All applications are assessed against the four criteria:
+All applications are assessed against the 4 criteria:

 - Quality